Mandatory Parents Meeting for First Communion Candidates September 14, 2017 615pm in Church.

 Registration begins in the summer.
 Print and complete the registration form, attach fees and either mail or drop the form by the Parish Office, 2319 Johnston St, Lafayette, LA 70503.

-IMPORTANT DATES for ALL First Communion Children Please print these dates off and mark your calendars now!
+FIRST COMMUNION Calendar-2017-2018 This calendar if for CCD Communion candidates ONLY.
+Please print these dates off and mark your calendars now!

 Your First Holy Communion

-Pope John Paul II speaks directly to children about the solemn importance of First Holy Communion in this excerpt from his “Letter to Children” written in 1994 during the “Year of the Family”.
+Saint John Paul II spoke directly to children about the solemn importance of First Holy Communion in this excerpt from his “Letter to Children” written in 1994 during the “Year of the Family”.

 Dear friends, There is no doubt that an unforgettable meeting with Jesus is First Holy Communion, a day to be remembered as one of life’s most beautiful.